Oaxaca en la historia y en el mito: Prehispanic Panel

 The term prehispanic refers to the period in Mesoamerica before the Spanish arrived.
-Critics of the use of the term, reason as follows:
+Critics of the use of the term prehispanic, reason as follows:

-"La palabra prehispánico tiene una connotación de "aparición" de los pueblos mesoamericanos en la historia a partir de la llegada de Hernán Cortés y de los hispanos que lo acompañaban; previamente, Mesoamérica era una región habitada por civilizaciones y culturas diversas, muchas de ellas en contacto interétnico.
+"La palabra prehispánico tiene una connotación de "aparición" de los pueblos mesoamericanos en la historia a partir de la llegada de Hernán Cortés y de los hispanos que lo acompañaban.
+Previamente, Mesoamérica era una región habitada por civilizaciones y culturas diversas, muchas de ellas en contacto interétnico.

 Google Translate converts the above to:

-"The word pre-Hispanic has a connotation of "appearance" of the Mesoamerican peoples in history after the arrival of Hernán Cortés and the Hispanics who accompanied him; Previously, Mesoamerica was a region inhabited by diverse civilizations and cultures, many of them in interethnic contact."
+"The word pre-Hispanic has a connotation of "appearance" of the Mesoamerican peoples in history after the arrival of Hernán Cortés and the Hispanics who accompanied him.
+Previously, Mesoamerica was a region inhabited by diverse civilizations and cultures, many of them in interethnic contact."

-The term prehispanic has replaced the term pre columbian in many places.
-So far there is not a universal term to replace prehispanic but if past is prologue, there will be a new term.
+Although, the term prehispanic has replaced the term pre columbian in many places.
+So far there is not a universal term to replace prehispanic but if past is prologue, there will be a new term to replace prehispanic.